 If you qualify to be in the trial, we will ask you to attend on the vaccination day (Day 0).
 We will ask you a few questions to check there have been no new problems since screening.
 We will check your temperature and we will take blood samples.
-You will be randomly allocated to receive ChAdOx1 nCoV-19 or MenACWY and if you are in group 5d, you will receive 2 doses of either vaccine.
+You will be randomly allocated to receive ChAdOx1 nCoV-19 or MenACWY.

 We will give you an injection with ChAdOx1 nCoV-19 or MenACWY into your arm and we will cover the vaccine site with a dressing.
 We will need to keep an eye on you in the waiting room of the department for 15-30 minutes after the vaccine.
-After this period the dressing will be removed, and the injection site inspected.
+After this period the dressing will be removed and the injection site inspected.
 Overall the vaccination visit will take about an hour and a half.